 1 cup feta cheese

-Yes!
-You can absolutely freeze quiche.
-I prefer to freeze once the quiche is fully cooked, and then allow it to defrost before warming in the oven.
+You can absolutely freeze a quiche for up to four months.
+I prefer to freeze mine once the quiche is fully cooked, then allow it to defrost before warming in the oven.
 I do not suggest baking from frozen.
-I have found that this is how most quiches I buy from the store come as well: fully cooked, and simply in need of reheating.
+I have found that this is how most quiches I buy from the store come as well: fully cooked and simply in need of reheating.

 Mom to four wonderful little people.
 While they sleep, I cook.